 Horses are such a part of our lives that we couldn’t be without them.
 Our current lads both arrived via Hollys Horse Rescue, who do amazing work dealing with unwanted, abandoned and otherwise destitute horses.
 Mel here was a racehorse, having run 24 times, until he fractured a knee and needed to be retired.
 Presumably the owner didn’t want to be responsible for a horse that couldn’t run, and so he wound up at Hollys.
 Now back in riding work, he is a complete gentleman, and we potter around the lanes here.
 There is no better way to travel.

 Rain hasn’t had such a privileged upbringing.
 By the age of three he’s spent much of his time shut in a shed, the muck caked on him so thickly that it had to be cut off in places.
 He was thin, wormy, and had terrible lice.
-After a year of being looked after, he’s twice the horse (literally) and a picture of health.
+A couple of years on, he’s twice the horse (literally) and a picture of health.
 An amazingly clever little horse, he can easily undo most door catches and clips and is a fast learner.
 We ride him, and he also works in harness to haul things around the farm.

 From a permaculture perspective it can be hard to justify having horses for pleasure, but aside from their benefits are many.
 Psychologically, spending time with horses is incredibly therapeutic.
 The horses also produce prolific quantities of manure, which all goes onto our vegetable beds, and is amazing stuff.